-When NGOs are victims of smear campaigns the most common response is to contradict the smears and try to establish the correct facts, perhaps using a myth-busting format.
+When NGOs are victims of smear campaigns, the most common response is to contradict the smears and try to establish the correct facts, perhaps using a myth-busting format.
 When we try to counter our opponents by directly contradicting their claims, we end up reinforcing the original damaging message, rather than the correction.
-To contradict a claim we need to repeat it, and repetition makes information stick in the brain.
-The emotive words carry more weight and the words we use to negate the false claim ('no', 'not', 'no one', 'nothing') get forgotten.4 For example, saying that 'we do not misuse public funds' or 'we are not paid political activists' will just tend to entrench the original damaging attack.
-Section III sets out how to counter misinformation by using a 'truth sandwich' or by reframing the issue.
+To contradict a claim, we need to repeat it, and repetition makes information stick in the brain.
+The emotive words carry more weight, and the words we use to negate the false claim ('no', 'not', 'no one', 'nothing') get forgotten.6 For example, saying that 'we do not misuse public funds' or 'we are not politically biased' will just tend to entrench the original damaging attack.
+Section IV sets out how to counter misinformation by using a 'truth sandwich' or by reframing the issue.

-Sometimes advocacy NGOs try to proactively refute claims that they are corrupt or are under the control of donors with malicious agendas.
-Even though this is not a direct contradiction, it is still an unhelpful approach because it repeats damaging frames.
+Sometimes advocacy NGOs try to proactively refute claims against them, for example, that they are corrupt or wasteful.
+Even though this is not a direct contradiction, it is still an unhelpful approach because it repeats a damaging frame.
 As will be discussed below, trust in NGOs is primarily based on your audience's agreement with the cause you promote.
-But if an NGO tries to build trust by arguing that it has safeguards and processes in place to guarantee that funds are spent correctly or to maintain independence, this is likely to backfire.
-It most likely prompts your audience to question your trustworthiness by asking why an organisation needs such safeguards to begin with.5 Furthermore, any airtime
+But if an NGO tries to build trust by proactively arguing that it has safeguards and processes in place to guarantee transparency and that funds are spent correctly, this is likely to backfire.
+It will probably prompt your audience to question your trustworthiness by asking why an organisation needs such safeguards to begin with.7 Furthermore, any airtime dedicated to making these unproductive arguments is a missed opportunity to talk to the public about the thing that is effective at winning over their support; namely, the causes that advocacy NGOs promote.

-4 See review of research in: [Schwarz, N. et al., 'Making the truth stick and the myths fade: Lessons from cognitive psychology'](#) 2 Behavioural Science and Policy (2016), 85.
+6 See review of research in: Schwarz, N. et al., 'Making the truth stick and the myths fade: Lessons from cognitive psychology' 2 Behavioural Science and Policy (2016), 85.

-5 See research discussed in: [Keating, V. & Thrandardottir, 'NGOs, trust and the accountability agenda'](#), 19 British Journal of Politics and International Relations (2017) 134.
+7 See research discussed in: Keating, V. & Thrandardottir, 'NGOs, trust and the accountability agenda', 19 British Journal of Politics and International Relations (2017) 134.
 This article points to social psychology research that shows individuals are more likely to trust each other where they cooperate without external guarantees like a contract.
 External guarantees, like a contract, were found to lower trust between people who cooperate.
 Although some research finds that integrity is important to drive trust towards CSOs, this is mostly carried out in countries where the risk of misuse of funds by CSOs is part of public awareness. e.g. Saudi Arabia and Mexico.
-See: Alhidari, I. et al., 'Modeling the effect of multidimensional trust on individual monetary donations to charitable organisations', 47 Nonprofit and Voluntary Sector Quarterly (2018) 623; [Ron, J. et al., 'Ordinary people will pay for rights.
-We asked them.'](#) Open Global Rights, 15 February 2017.

-The analysis of Keating & Thrandardottir, that focusing communications on integrity in a situation where it is not overtly in question (for example from a scandal or smear campaign) can backfire is also borne out by dedicated to making these unproductive arguments is a missed opportunity to talk to the public about the thing that is effective at winning over their support; namely, the causes advocacy NGOs promote.
+See: Alhidari, I. et al., 'Modeling the effect of multidimensional trust on individual monetary donations to charitable organisations', 47 Nonprofit and Voluntary Sector Quarterly (2018) 623; Ron, J. et al., 'Ordinary people will pay for rights.
+We asked them.'
+Open Global Rights, 15 February 2017.
+The analysis of Keating & Thrandardottir, that focusing communications on integrity in a situation where it is not overtly in question (for example from a scandal or smear campaign) can backfire is also borne out by research on framing in general, which shows that making a 'non-problem' salient to your audience can backfire.